MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/faqs-course.md

 ### What is the difference between practice quizzes and exams?

-The platform provides two types of assessments in the form of a Practice Quiz and an Exam containing one or more multiple-choice questions.
+The platform provides two types of assessments in the form of a graded and non-graded assessment containing one or more multiple-choice questions, fill the blanks, true or false or multi answer, multiple choice questions.

-**Practice quiz** - A practice quiz serves as a refresher for learners and facilitates revision of a particular lesson.
+**Non-Graded Assessment** - A practice quiz serves as a refresher for learners and facilitates revision of a particular lesson.
 There is no limit to the number of practice quizzes you can add to a course.

-**Exam** - An Exam is used to evaluate learners on their proficiency and knowledge in a particular course to measure learning outcomes.
+**Graded Assessment** - An Exam is used to evaluate learners on their proficiency and knowledge in a particular course to measure learning outcomes.
 Unlike a practice quiz, an exam has a limited number of attempts and a passing percentage as specified by the trainer.

 Learn more [**here**](../content-management/create-content/create-course-category/add-assessments-to-a-course.md).

-### How many practice quizzes can be there for a course?
+### How many Graded and Non Graded Assessments can be there for a course?

-There is no limit to the number of Practice Quizzes you can add to a course.
+There is no limit to the number of Quizzes you can add to a course.

-### How many exams can be there for a course?

-Unlike practice quizzes, exams are limited to one per course.

 ### Can we set passing criteria and limit the number of attempts for assessments?